--Bachelors students must maintain a semester pace of academic work at 12-21 credit hours per semester -Masters students must maintain a semester pace of academic work at 9-18 credit hours per semester. -Doctoral students must maintain a semester pace of academic work at 9-12 credit hours per semester.
+- -Bachelors students must be enrolled in at 12-21 credit hours per semester. - -Masters students must be enrolled in at 9-18 credit hours per semester. - -Doctoral students must be enrolled in at 9-12 credit hours per semester.

 Part-Time Students: Those who are not full-time students.